bitmovin/bitmovin-player-roku-samples/README.md

 In order for the license key to validate properly, you must add the channel ID as a domain in the [Bitmovin Dashboard](http://dashboard.bitmovin.com/).
 In the dashboard, under `Player > Licenses`, add `dev.roku` as a domain.
 This domain allows side loaded channels to run with this specific player license key.
 When a channel is published to the store, the domain which needs to be added to the dashboard is `CHANNEL_ID.roku`, where `CHANNEL_ID` is the ID of the submitted channel in the Roku channel store.

-To upload and install a channel, zip together the contents of the channel folder (`manifest` file, `source` and `components` directories) and upload it to the Roku device.
+To upload and install a channel, zip together the contents of the channel folder (`manifest` file, `source`, `images` and `components` directories) and upload it to the Roku device.
 Upon install, the channel should run immediately.

 The Roku debug console can be accessed using telnet:
 `telnet [Roku IP address] 8085`